danielgallagher/UCF-Thesis-LaTeX-Template/README.md

 ### Motivation
 By publishing my template in a public git repository, I hope that the template may be used by others and will continue to evolve with the revised ETD format guidelines through user contributed updates.

 Hopefully many people find this template helpful.
+Thank you emails are always appreciated.

 ## Wiki